Hot Chocolate

 • Milk chocolate — sweeter and classic

-• Dark chocolate — richer, less sweet, more intense
+• Dark chocolate — richer, less sweet

 Milk

 Whole milk creates a fuller texture, while oat milk adds a gentle natural sweetness.
-See milk options.

 Sweetness